lzptr/VS_Code_ROS/README.md

 Check out the VS Code documentation for more information on that.

 If your ROS workspace contains a lot of packages you may not want to build them all.
-You can add these additional parameters to the catkin_make task for that
+You can add these additional parameters to the catkin_make task for that:
 ```
 {
     "version": "2.0.0",